Jeremy enjoys anime when not working as a chemist or building manager.

 Captains in the Gotei 13

-In the Bleach world, Shinigami warriors defend Soul Society and are split into thirteen main divisions, each led by a white-robed captain.
-With their mastery of Kidō spells, swordmanship, and Bankai abilities, captains are powerful champions few can match.
+In the Bleach world, Shinigami warriors defend Soul Society and are split into 13 main divisions, each led by a white-robed captain.
+With their mastery of Kidō spells, swordsmanship, and Bankai abilities, captains are powerful champions few can match.

 We've encountered dozens of captains throughout the series—which reign supreme?
-Looking at past members as well as current, these are the ten strongest Gotei 13 captains in Bleach!
+Looking at past members as well as current, these are the 10 strongest Gotei 13 captains in Bleach!
 Spoilers ahead.

 10. Byakuya Kuchiki